snwh/paper-icon-theme/README.md

 ###Installing Paper

-To install Paper, you can manually copy the main theme folder (Paper) into ```~/.local/share/icons``` or copy it into ```/usr/share/icons``` to make it available system-wide, or run the provided installation script which'll do it for you:
+You can build and install the theme from source or run the included install script.

+    bash autogen.sh
+    make
+    sudo make install

+Or run the provided interactive installation script which will walk you through installing Paper:

-    bash install.sh
+    bash install-icon-theme.sh

 -----------